Ellis2781/BSD-seL4/README.md

 # Future Plans

-- Use newer drivers (rumprun drivers are quite old)
+- Use newer drivers (rumpkernel drivers are quite old)
 - VGA and HDMI support
 - 3d and 2d graphics